Handfish/ajel/apps/docs/src/pages/rules/ajel-disable-throw.md

 # ajel/ajel-disable-throw

-> This rule reports an error when a developer uses a `ThrowStatement`.
+> This rule reports a warning when a developer uses a `ThrowStatement`.

 - ⭐️ This rule is included in `plugin:ajel/recommended` preset.